 Stablecoin and hedging tokens deliberately do not correlate with BTC.
 These represent only a very small fraction of the total number of cryptocurrencies in existence.
-The very large majority of other coins remain slightly or significantly correlated.
-So if BTC enters a significant price depression, most Alts will as well.
+The very large majority of other coins more or less follow Bitcoin.
+So if BTC enters a significant price depression, most altcoins will follow and depreciate as well.

 Will Altcoins Follow Bitcoin Forever?

-That Altcoins follow Bitcoin is a long-established trend in crypto.
-But the question as to whether Altcoins will follow Bitcoin forever remains open.
+The fact that altcoins follow Bitcoin is a long-established trend in crypto.
+But the question as to whether altcoins will follow Bitcoin forever remains open.

 Firstly, as crypto matures, we are starting to see the industry break into clear sectors.
 For example, we have Decentralized Finance (DeFi), non-fungible tokens (NFTs), Store of Value (SOV) and other clear sector verticles.
 More sophisticated investors have moved beyond seeing the crypto industry as an undifferentiated entity.

-Hence we are already starting to see correlation within crypto starting to decrease.
+Hence we are already starting to see the correlation between sectors within the crypto space starting to decrease.
 This is also apparent in the chart below.
-You can clearly see all listed Alts are decreasing their correlation with BTC over the last year.
+You can clearly see all listed altcoins are decreasing their correlation with BTC over the last year.

 New sectors can often diverge from Bitcoin significantly.
 For example, Chainlink (LINK) was the first ‘Oracle’ project to hit widespread adoption.
 This resulted in a remarkable price run from $0.48 in Jan 2019 to $3.4 in July 2019.
 While that may not sound excessive by crypto standards, Bitcoin was in a bear market during this period.
 As Oracles have become established, we subsequently saw an increased price correlation with Bitcoin.